-At 16, he was kidnapped by Irish marauders who attacked his family estate and he was transported to Ireland where he spent years in captivity working as a shepherd.
+At 16, he was kidnapped by Irish marauders (who attacked his family estate) and transported to Ireland, where he spent years in captivity working as a shepherd.
 Patrick was "outdoors and away from people,” the site says; “lonely and afraid he turned to his religion for solace, becoming a devout Christian”.

 After his escape back to Britain, Patrick began his formal training as a priest, only to return to a mostly pagan Ireland to convert and minister.
 It is said that Patrick tried hard to incorporate traditional ritual into lessons of Christianity.
 The Irish culture being steeped in legend and myth helped bring forth the image of St. Patrick as we know him today.

 5 St. Patrick's Day Traditions and Legends

 Now that you know a little bit about the holiday’s namesake, let’s take a look at five traditions associated with St. Patrick’s Day in an effort to discover their origin.

-1. The Shamrock – It is said that St. Patrick used the shamrock to explain the difficult concept of the Holy Trinity (The Father, the Son, and the Holy Ghost).
+It is said that St. Patrick used the shamrock to explain the difficult concept of the Holy Trinity (The Father, the Son, and the Holy Ghost).
 Although according to the site Irish Culture and Customs, this teaching utilizing the plant has never been evidenced in Patrick’s writings.
 The site goes on to say that "it wasn't until the 17th century that it became the custom to wear the shamrock on the feast of Ireland's patron saint.”
 Today, the shamrock is an established symbol of good luck.